Best True Crime On Netflix 2022: Here are the 10 most highly rated true crime TV shows on Netflix

-Best Documentary Series Netflix 2022: Here are the 10 most highly rated true crime TV shows on Netflix
+Best True Crime Netflix 2022: The 10 most highly rated true crime TV shows on Netflix UK

 Here are the most highly rated true crime documentaries released on Netflix UK in 2022 – ranked by Google search data.